karlseguin/auwfg/readme.md

 - `Address`: the address to listen to
 - `NotFound`: the body to reply with when a route isn't found
-- `NotFoundResponse`: the response to reply with when a route isn't found (gives more control than the simpler `NotFound`)
+- `NotFoundResponse`: the response to reply with when a route isn't found (gives more control than the simpler `NotFound`).
+Note that once set, this response is available as `auwfg.NotFound` for use in your own application
+- `InvalidFormat`: the body to reply with when an input format is invalid (not valid json)
+- `InvalidFormatResponse`: the response to reply with when an input format is invalid (gives more control than the simpler `InvalidFormat`)
 - `ContextFactory`: explained below
 - `Dispatcher`: explained below
 - `Route`: explained below
+- `BodyPool`: explained below

 ## ContextFactory and Dispatcher
 Having strongly-typed, application specific context relies on specifying a custom `ContextFactory` and `Dispatcher`.